FlashGooden/portfolio-v2/content/projects/PodcastProductionAssistant.md

 showInProjects: true
 ---

 An AI-powered web application that automates podcast post-production tasks by generating professional show notes and identifying viral social media clips from podcast transcripts.
-The app leverages Google's Gemini AI through a Model Context Protocol (MCP) architecture to analyze transcripts and produce structured content, featuring a modern glassmorphic UI design with real-time processing feedback.